habuka036/wakame-vdc-wiki/en/features/security-groups.md

     icmp:<icmp-type>,<icmp-code>,ip4:<ip-address>

-A list of the icmp types and codes can be found [here](http://www.faqs.org/docs/iptables/icmptypes.html).
+A list of the ICMP types and codes can be found [here](http://www.faqs.org/docs/iptables/icmptypes.html).
 The wildcard to accept any type or code is -1.

 **Examples**

-A rule that opens tcp port 22 for all incoming traffic.
+A rule that opens TCP port 22 for all incoming traffic.

     tcp:22,22,ip4:0.0.0.0

-A rule that opens tcp ports 1024 to 2048 to all ip addresses from local network 192.168.0.0/24.
+A rule that opens TCP ports 1024 to 2048 to all ip addresses from local network 192.168.0.0/24.

     tcp:1024,2048,ip4:192.168.0.0/24

-A rule that opens udp port 53 to google's dns server located at 8.8.8.8.
+A rule that opens UDP port 53 to google's dns server located at 8.8.8.8.

     udp:53,53,ip4:8.8.8.8

-A rule that allows all incoming icmp traffic (like ping).
+A rule that allows all incoming ICMP traffic (like ping).

     icmp:-1,-1,ip4:0.0.0.0

-A rule that accepts *network unreachable* icmp messages (type/code: 3/0) from ip address 192.168.2.1.
+A rule that accepts *network unreachable* ICMP messages (type/code: 3/0) from ip address 192.168.2.1.

     icmp:3,0,ip4:192.168.2.1